-Our 4ha vineyard lies approximately 80-100 metres above sea level on a frost free site, 5km inland from Bass Strait.
+Our 4.3 hectare vineyard lies approximately 80-100 metres above sea level on a frost-free site, 5km inland from Bass Strait.
 With a strong maritime influence, our grapes enjoy a long even growing season, moderated by the prevailing north-westerly sea breezes.

-The vineyard has two distinct volcanic based soil types: deep red ferrousol soils, and ironstone gravels with a layer of micaceous quartz siltstone 30-60cm below.
+The vineyard has two distinct volcanic-based soil types: deep red ferrosol soils, and ironstone gravels with a layer of micaceous quartz siltstone 30-60cm below.
 Both soils contain large amounts of quartz and basalt, and hold moisture well which allows us to dry-grow our vines.
 The 4 distinct vineyard blocks face North-East and East which warms the soils early in the day and gives the vines full sun exposure to ensure optimal ripeness and flavour in our grapes.
-Our original terraced blocks of Pinot Noir and Chardonnay were in 1994 at a planting density of 2.75m x 1m (3636 vines/ha).

 Varieties planted in detail:

 - Pinot Noir – Clones MV6, 114, 115, 667, 777, Abel, D4V2, UCD5, 386, 521, G5V15, D2V5, D5V12, Cortaillod

 - Chardonnay –Clones 548, 76, 95, 96, 809, 277, Mendoza, Penfolds 58, I10V1, 352, 124